Analytify/wp-analytify/readme.md

 == Changelog ==

+= 1.2.3 - 2015-12-06 =
+* Bug Fix     : Update Notice messages for settings page.
+* New Feature : Compatible for WordPress 4.4

 = 1.2.2 - 2015-11-25 =
 * Bug Fix     : encoded URL on redirecting after connecting with Google Analytics.